bullmoose20/MK-Docs/docs/komet/install/local.md

   <summary>What did that do?</summary>

   ```
-  python3 -m venv komet-venv
+  python3 -m venv kometa-venv
   ```
-  This tells Python3 to use the `venv` module to create a virtual environment called `komet-venv`.
-The only visible effect will be the creation of a `komet-venv` directory.
+  This tells Python3 to use the `venv` module to create a virtual environment called `kometa-venv`.
+The only visible effect will be the creation of a `kometa-venv` directory.
 </details>

 That command will not produce any output if it works; it will display an error if a problem occurs.
 If everything is fine, you will be looking at something like this:

 ```
-> python -m venv komet-venv
+> python -m venv kometa-venv
 >
 ```